surfergrl/sgs-gift-guide/testing.md

 ### Full Testing

-Each interactive part of the site was tested against the design
+Each interactive part of the app was tested against the design

 | **Element**         | **Function**           | **Action**             | **Result**        |
 | ------------------- | ---------------------- | ---------------------- | ----------------- |